pearcej/pearcej.github.io/csc426/blog2.md

   - [FOSS Definitions](https://docs.google.com/document/d/1yNo951BpIq1Kmyk8BTLN95qXJknrqkXaESGrYebyx-w/edit?usp=sharing)

 In your second blog entry of the semester, address each of the following bullets (1 or more paragraph each):
+  - Identify what you see as the key points from the Chapter 1 reading, and then identify one of these to discuss how you see it relating to you personsonally.
+  - Discuss what is meant by the social economy, severeal ways it is like the monetary ecnomy, its value in FOSS development, and its value to you in your future.

-  - Referencing ideas from your readings, how do you envision ways community is fostered in the FOSS movement?
+  - Referencing ideas from your readings, how do you envision ways community is *fostered* in the FOSS movement?

 ### Remember in order to receive credit for each blog entry, you must do *both* of the following: